Chrispdl95/R-data-analysis/README.md

 # R-data-analysis
 Analysis and Visualization with R for various datasets.

-The main goal of the repo is to understand in depth the most famous libraries in R language and visualize various datasets.
-The codes will be presented in format of R Markdown and R Shiny Dashboard.
+he primary objective of this repository is to gain a comprehensive understanding of the most renowned libraries in the R programming language and use them to visualize diverse datasets.
+The code will be showcased in the form of R Markdown and R Shiny Dashboards.